M

 7. Use more technology and tech tools in the classroom

-Incorporating technology into the classroom is on our list of 2024 goals for English teachers because it’s a great way to keep students engaged, present information in a new and exciting way, and appeal to all types of learners.
+Incorporating technology into the classroom is on our list of 2025 goals for English teachers because it’s a great way to keep students engaged, present information in a new and exciting way, and appeal to all types of learners.
 Whether you teach online or in a traditional classroom, you can easily use technology to enhance your English lessons.

 If you’re not sure where to start, consider taking a Micro-credential course in Teaching English Using Video or Teaching English Using Podcasts.
 From watching music videos to utilizing webcam software, there are many ways to enliven your class with technology.
+For specific tools to enhance your online lessons, explore these digital tools for teaching English online.

-an online English teacher describing her goals in front of a web cam.
+An image of an online English teacher describing her goals in front of a web cam.

 Independent English Teacher Carla uses technology and social media to grow her business.